 My vet encourages core and non-core vaccinations with the appropriate booster injections.
 My vet uses Nobivac and Duramune.
-Nobivac Lepto 2 has been upgraded with Lepto 4 vaccine as new strands of the leptospirosis bacteria are prevalent.
+Nobivac Lepto 2 has been upgraded with Lepto 4 vaccine as new strands of the leptospirosis bacteria are becoming prevalent.
 However there is a higher percentage risk of adverse effects from the Lepto 4 vaccine compared to the Lepto 2.
-I would advise you to discuss this with your vet and weigh the options to decide what is best for your dog.
-Different dogs have different immune systems depending on any conditions they may have.
+I would advise you to discuss this with your vet and weigh up the options to decide what is best for your dog.
+Different dogs have different immune systems depending on any conditions they may have, or have had.

 Rabies vaccinations only are necessary if you are travelling with your dog abroad.
-There is no rabies in the UK.
+Rabies is not present in the UK.

-Bordetella or commonly called Kennel Cough is highly recommended if your dog stays with other dogs whilst you are away.
-Without the kennel cough vaccine a dog who gets infected can develop respiratory disease which would not happen to a dog who has been vaccinated.
-Kennel cough in puppies and short-nosed breeds are at higher risk due to a not yet fully developed immune system and their narrowed noses and trachea respectively.
+A vaccine for Bordetella, more commonly known as Kennel Cough, is highly recommended if your dog stays with other dogs whilst you are away.
+Without the kennel cough vaccine, a dog who gets infected can develop respiratory disease.
+Kennel cough in puppies and short-nosed breeds are at higher risk due to a lesser developed immune system, and their narrowed noses and trachea respectively.
 Kennel cough treatment is usually a combination of antibiotics as it needs to treat bacterial and viral infections at the same time.

 Your puppy first vaccination usually is advised at 8 weeks.
 Puppy second vaccination occurs one month later at 12 weeks of age.
 Between the two vaccinations a puppy is NOT immune to any diseases.
-You will need to be careful what you expose the puppy to in that in between month.
-As breeders keep the pups until week 12 anyway, you shouldn’t need to worry about this.
+You will need to be careful what you expose the puppy to during that month.
+As breeders now keep the pups until week 12 anyway, you shouldn’t need to worry about this.
 I have come across a breeder who refused to vaccinate a Chihuahua puppy at 8 weeks because she felt it was too small.
-Perhaps this is a good thing but it simultaneously means that the puppy will lose out on a month of socialisation.
-This could create other problems in the future.
+This meant that the puppy lost out on a month of socialisation, which could create other problems in the future.

 My Opinion on Vaccinations!

-As we are unable to explain to our dogs what can be contagious and what they would need to avoid in order to be safe, I think some vaccinations are necessary.
-I wouldn’t vaccinate for Rabies, for example, if I didn’t plan to travel with Chilli.
+My opinion on vaccinations: as we are unable to explain to our dogs what can be contagious and what they would need to avoid in order to be safe, I think some vaccinations are necessary.
+But I wouldn’t vaccinate for Rabies, for example, if I didn’t plan to travel with Chilli.

 Worms in Dogs

 I think we’ve all heard about worms in dogs and that they are transferable to humans.
-They are usually harmless, unless it’s a tapeworm we’re talking about.
-Especially puppies are full of worms!
+They are usually harmless, unless it’s a tapeworm.
+Puppies in particular are, unfortunately, full of worms!